Deportation in the second Trump administration: Termination of humanitarian parole

-The termination of the humanitarian parole program by Donald Trump's administration in March 2025 will particularly impact hundreds of thousands of Venezuelans who had entered the United States legally under the policy implemented by President Joe Biden.
-The measure, scheduled to take effect on April 24, 2025, will revoke work permits and deportation protections for these immigrants, requiring them to leave the country or face removal.
-Originally designed to provide a legal and orderly pathway for Venezuelans fleeing a severe political and economic crisis, the program allowed applicants to enter the U.S. with the support of a financial sponsor and gain immediate access to the labor market.
+In March 2025, the Trump administration announced that they were terminating humanitarian parole programs for Cubans, Haitians, Nicaraguans, and Venezuelans (CHNV).
+The measure, which took effect on April 24, 2025, revoked work permits and deportation protections for program participants, requiring them to leave the country or face removal.
+Originally designed to provide a legal and orderly pathway for migrants facing severe political and economic crisis in their home countries, the program allowed applicants to enter the U.S. with the support of a financial sponsor and gain immediate access to the labor market.

-Out of the more than 500,000 individuals admitted through this mechanism, a significant proportion were Venezuelan nationals who relied on this route to avoid dangerous and illegal border crossings.
-The program also applied to immigrants from Cuba, Haiti, and Nicaragua, the Venezuelan diaspora represented the largest contingent, driven by one of the most extensive displacement crises in Latin America.
+Out of the more than 500,000 individuals admitted through these programs since their expansion by the Biden administration in January 2023, a significant proportion were Venezuelan nationals driven by one of the most extensive displacement crises in Latin America, who relied on this route to avoid dangerous and illegal border crossings.
 The Department of Homeland Security argued that the program failed to effectively reduce pressure on local communities and support systems, citing the continued high levels of illegal immigration.
-The repeal reflects a broader shift in immigration policy under Trump toward stricter border control measures, supported by Republican critics of Biden's more open immigration stance, despite the parole program's role in reducing illegal immigration flows from Venezuela.
+The repeal reflected a broader shift in immigration policy under Trump toward stricter immigration measures, despite the parole program's success in reducing illegal border crossings.